Ani-CMS/ani-cms/README.md

    Other
     - PWA
     - upcoming margin between events needs to be increased -> Challenge Dani
-    - in richtet only add margin bottom, but not to last element
+    - in richtext only add margin bottom, but not to last element
-    - Position absolute better for subheader?
-    - TODO Fix sorting on home

 - works films alphabeitsch ordnen

 - films works sollen unter subnav anfaange. querz height with js